Angular Momentum in Statistical Decay of Hot Nuclei

 A statistical model for sequential binary decay of hot nuclei, treating the angular momentum consistently, and thus providing realistic angular distribution even in the case of intermediate mass fragment production, is described.
 An example of calculation is then given, and the weaknesses and applications of the model are discussed.

-Latest version: http://phy.clmasse.com/angular.html
+Latest version: https://phy.clmasse.com/angular.html

 In intermediate energy heavy ion collisions, hot nuclei take birth with temperatures mostly lying under 5 MeV, but always with a sizeable spin, that is an unavoidable consequence of any mode of production.
 Statistical models, able to describe the decay of nuclei up to the highest excitations, exist, but until now, only for zero initial angular momenta [1].
 Indeed, a large number of intermediate mass fragments are emitted, making the problem very difficult.
 So, finite spins were seldom considered, and only in case of sequential binary decay — which is a not so bad approximation given the relatively moderate temperature — and saddle point (or ridge line) transition state formalism [2] — which in contrary do not allow a consistent treatment of the angular momentum because of the too wide use of the rigid rotation condition.
 The calculation of the angular distribution was done as well with saddle point [3] as scission point [4] conditions, but independently of the other, beforehand fixed variables, the probability laws of which can thus not be reached.